paulipa/sico-wiki/services/flightmanuals/fc-mqp-checklist.md

 Make sure your fleet members have loaded the Z-S overview.
 Explain them briefly the benefits of a good overview:
 - Filter out unwanted ships
 - Filter in ships you want
-- Fast swaping depending on fleet situations
+- Fast swapping depending on fleet situations

 ## Fleet window settings
 - `Broadcast settings` set to broadcast history – To make sure they are not seeing junk notifications that will pile up on the history tab.